From surgeries without anesthesia to clinical trials performed overseas, the history of human experimentation is riddled with stomach-turning moments.

 While these atrocities did not go unpunished, some led to medical discoveries that saved thousands of lives.

-Before its eradication in 1979, smallpox was a deadly virus unique to humans, often referred to as “the scourge of mankind.”
+Before its eradication in 1979, smallpox was a deadly virus unique to humans, often referred to as “

 In 1796, Edward Jenner, an English doctor, noticed that dairymaids seemed to be protected against smallpox because of their contact with cowpox, a milder virus that affected cow udders.